Staff Profile

 Newcastle upon Tyne NE1 7RU

 My area of expertise is post-Kantian European philosophy, especially 19th- and 20th-century German and French thought, with emphasis on Kant, Nietzsche, Heidegger and their 20th-century French readers, including Bataille, Deleuze, Derrida, Foucault, and Lyotard.
 I also work on philosophical feminism, especially Irigaray.
 Another research area is Phenomenology and the Philosophy of Art.
-I have also worked on Schopenhauer and the philosophical implications of Freud's work.
+I have also worked on Schopenhauer.

-I am the book reviews editor of the Journal of the British Society for Phenomenology (JBSP), and a member of the executive of the British Society for Phenomenology, the Society for European Philosophy, the Friedrich Nietzsche Society, and the Society for Women in Philosophy, as well as being an invited member of the Latin American Asociacion Interacional de Fenomenologie y Ciencia Cognitiva.
+I am a member of the executive of the Society for European Philosophy and the Friedrich Nietzsche Society, as well as being an invited member of the Latin American Asociacion Interacional de Fenomenologie y Ciencia Cognitiva.

-I am a book referee for Indiana University Press and OUP and a reviewer of articles for JBSP, Hypatia, and Simone de Beauvoir Studies.
+I am a manuscript referee for Indiana University Press, OUP, Rowman & Littlefield and SUNY Press, and a referee for articles submitted to Angelaki, Continental Philosophy Review, Epoche, The Heythrop Journal, JBSP, Hypatia, and Simone de Beauvoir Studies.

 I am a Fellow of the Higher Education Academy.